pihome-shc/pihome/add_on/homekit/README.md

 # Homekit
 For controlling local devices with the iOS Home App.
+This interface uses Homebridge and the Homebridge Http Webhooks plugin to provide control of BOOST for individual zones and to interogate temperature sensors.

 ## Quick Start